jamestthompson3/viiksetjs/README.md

 Viikset is the halfway point between visualization libraries with atomic control like d3 and out of the box solutions like recharts or chartjs.
 Big shout out to Harrision Shoff [@hshoff](https://github.com/hshoff) and the people over at [vx](https://github.com/hshoff/vx) who helped shape the thinking for this type of visualization library.

+It is meant to serve both those who want a high level of control (see the 'Interop with vx' section) and those who want throw together charts quickly with little to no configuration.
+If you like this library and want to have more granular control over your chart components, I would strongly suggest checking out the [vx]((https://github.com/hshoff/vx) repo and familiarizing yourself with it, as any vx components can be used in tandem with Viikset.

 ### Getting started

 `npm install viiksetjs`

+### Interop with vx

+Since Viikset is built on top of vx, you can use any vx components with any Viikset components.
+The `ChartArea` component will supply your custom vx components with the following props:

+`xScale, yScale (as inheritedScale), data, margin, height, width, type, xKey, yKey, formatY, formatX, numYTicks` as well as the `mouseMove` and `mouseLeave` functions for tooltips.

 ## Data structure